jeanollion/distnet/README.md

 # DistNet: Deep Tracking by displacement regression: application to bacteria growing in the __Mother Machine__

 This repo contains sources for:
-- Distnet model keras/tensorflow implementation (link to pre-print)
+- Distnet model keras/tensorflow implementation (link to pre-print).
+Tu use: `disnet.keras_models.get_distnet_model()`
+- Flexible keras unet implementation / unet++ implementatoin.
+See: `disnet.keras_models.unet.py`
-- A class of image data generator with specific transformations for mother machine data
+- A class of image data generator with specific transformations for mother machine data.
+See `distnet.data_generator.image_data_generator_mm.py`
-- Utilities for models in keras/tensorflow and image processing
+- Utilities for models in keras/tensorflow and image processing.
+See `distnet.utils.pre_processing.py`